 Mr. Ruiz joined MIT in 2002 as Manager of Financial Planning and Analysis, and became Associate Director of the Office of Budget and Financial Planning in 2003.
 He was named Director of Finance in 2005, Vice President for Finance in 2007, and EVPT in 2011.

 Born in Barcelona, Mr. Ruiz holds a master’s degree from the MIT Sloan School of Management and a degree in industrial engineering from the Polytechnic University of Catalonia.
 Before joining MIT he worked as an engineer at Hewlett-Packard and at Nissan Automotive.
-Mr. Ruiz serves on the board of directors of edX (an MIT and Harvard online learning initiative), Aura Biosciences (a biotech startup), MIT Endicott House, and MIT Technology Review.
+Mr. Ruiz serves on the board of directors of edX (an MIT and Harvard online learning initiative, MIT Endicott House, and MIT Technology Review.
+He represents MIT on the Board of Directors for FM Global.
+Mr. Ruiz is also a member of the Governing Board of the high performing Eliot Innovation School and is active in the Boston Public School district.